 Venture Round in 2007

-Veraz Networks, Inc. specializes in providing voice infrastructure solutions for both wireline and wireless service providers.
-The company offers a range of products, including bandwidth optimization tools, media gateways, session bandwidth optimizers, and digital circuit multiplication equipment.
-Its switching products, based on the Internet protocol multimedia subsystem, facilitate the management of data and voice traffic over both time-division multiplexing and IP networks.
-In addition to its hardware offerings, Veraz Networks provides maintenance, support, installation, training, and other professional services to ensure effective deployment and operation of its solutions.
-Founded in 2001 and headquartered in San Jose, California, the company sells its products through a combination of direct sales and indirect sales channels.
+Veraz Networks, Inc. specializes in voice infrastructure solutions for wireline and wireless service providers.
+Founded in 2001 and headquartered in San Jose, California, the company offers a range of products that include bandwidth optimization tools, such as the I-Gate 4000 family of media gateways and session bandwidth optimizers, as well as digital circuit multiplication equipment.
+Its switching products feature the ControlSwitch product family, network-adaptive border controllers, and session border controllers, all designed to facilitate the transport, conversion, and management of voice and data traffic over both time-division multiplexing and IP networks.
+In addition to its core products, Veraz Networks provides hardware and software maintenance, support, installation, training, and other professional services.
+The company markets its offerings through a direct sales force and various indirect sales channels, enabling the delivery of converged voice-data services across packet-based networks.

 Stoke